GetStream/website-react-examples/README.md

 - team

 ## Todo

 - [ ] setup linting
 - [ ] setup prettier
 - [ ] create react app for all apps
 - [ ] move examples to this repo
 - [ ] setup github pages for every app

+## Important

+- Use environment vars for apiKeys etc